ocaml/v2.ocaml.org/site/learn/tutorials/index.md

 # OCaml tutorials

 #### Your Help is Needed
-Some of the tutorials above need updating and tutorials on new topics are needed.
+Some of these tutorials need updating and tutorials on new topics are needed.
 You can contribute by visiting this project's repo on [GitHub](https://github.com/ocaml/ocaml.org); you may use the issue tracker there to request or offer new tutorials.